Foreign Business Act in Thailand: Rules, Restrictions, and Opportunities

 • Eligibility Check: the process starts with validating eligibility by checking if a planned venture falls under List 2 or List 3 of the Foreign Business Act

-• Application Submission: Applications are submitted to the Department of Business Development (DBD) under the Ministry of Commerce.
+• Application Submission: Applicants submit applications to the Department of Business Development (DBD) under the Ministry of Commerce.
 It must include a comprehensive business strategy outlining the nature and extent of operations, monetary statements and evidence of registered capital, with a lowest threshold of THB 3 million.
 Additionally, details demonstrating benefits to Thailand through means such as knowledge sharing, job generation, or contributions to domestic markets have to be included.

 • Approval Process: the list 2 activities require Cabinet approval.
 The review process involves consultations with relevant ministries to evaluate whether the proposed business aligns with national security and economic objectives.
 However, the list 3 activities require approval from the Foreign Business Committee (FBC).
 The FBC evaluates the potential economic impact and ensures the business’s adherence to local laws.